liiora/pfUI-lazyres/README.md

 # LazyRes for pfUI

-An addon for the WoW Vanilla client (1.12.1) that makes resurrecting the raid after a wipe easy.
+This addon is an external module for [pfUI](https://gitlab.com/shagu/pfUI) addon that makes resurrecting the raid after a wipe easy.

-Type /lazyres (or add that command to a macro) to quickly res someone near you.
-Classes that can also res will be ressed before dps classes with mana, followed by dps classes without mana.
-The class resurrection order is Shaman > Paladin > Priest > Druid > Mage > Hunter > Warlock > Warrior > Rogue.
+Type /pflr (or add that command to a macro) to quickly res someone near you.
+Classes that can also res will be ressed before classes with mana, followed by classes without mana.
+The class ress order is Shaman > Paladin > Priest > Druid > Mage > Hunter > Warlock > Warrior > Rogue.

-Players that are already being ressed will be skipped over.
-This uses the same functionality that underlies LunaUnitFrame's res indicators.
+Players that are already being ressed will be skipped over, if the other resser uses a healcomm compatible addon.

-If you have a friendly dead target selected, /lazyres will work just like a normal res spell and cast res on that target.
+If you have a friendly dead target selected, /pflr will work just like a normal res spell and cast res on that target.

-If you have no target selected and no dead raid member is within range, /lazyres will cast the Resurrect spell awaiting target selection.
+If you have no target selected and no dead raid member is within range, /pflr will cast the Resurrect spell awaiting target selection.
 That way you can still select targets manually.